(Un)distorted stabilisers in the handlebody group: Meridian Stabilisers

-Suppose now that $D$ is any filling disc system, and that $w$ is an arc which has both endpoints on the same curve $\gamma\in D$.
-Then $w$ defines an element in $\pi_1(V)$ by connecting the endpoints of $w$ in any way along $\gamma$ (observe that since $\gamma$ is a meridian, it does not matter how we connect the endpoints).
-We say that $w$ is a \emph{$V$-trivial arc} if it has both endpoints on the same curve $\gamma$ and additionally it defines the trivial element in $\pi_1(V)$. \begin{lemma} If $D$ is a filling disc system and $w$ is a $V$--trivial arc, then it contains a subarc $w_0 \subset w$ which defines a wave with respect to $D$. \end{lemma} \begin{proof} Choose a subarc $d\subset D$ so that $d*w$ is a meridian.
-Lift $d*w$ to the boundary $Y$ of the universal cover of $V$.
-Note that since this lift is a simple closed curve, a lift $\widetilde{w}$ of $w$ joins some lift of a curve in $D$ to itself.
-Since every lift of a curve in $D$ is separating, there is a sub-interval $w_0\subset\widetilde{w}$ with both endpoints on the same side of some curve in the preimage of $D$.
-The image of such a sub-interval under the covering map is the desired wave. \end{proof}
+Suppose now that $D$ is any filling meridian system, and that $w$ is an embedded arc which has both endpoints on the same curve $\gamma\in D$.
+Then $w$ defines an element in $\pi_1(V)$ by connecting the endpoints of $w$ in any way along $\gamma$ (observe that since $\gamma$ is a meridian, the resulting element of $\pi_1(V)$ does not depend on the choice of interval in $\gamma$, but only on $w$).
+We say that $w$ is a \emph{$V$-trivial arc} if it has both endpoints on the same curve $\gamma$ and additionally it defines the trivial element in $\pi_1(V)$. \begin{lemma} If $D$ is a filling meridian system and $w$ is an embedded $V$--trivial arc with endpoints on a curve in $D$ (which may intersect $D$ in more points than just its endpoints), then $w$ contains a subarc $w_0 \subset w$ which defines a wave with respect to $D$. \end{lemma} \begin{proof} We use a particular covering space of $\partial V$.
+Namely, consider the universal covering $\widetilde{V} \to V$, and let $Y \to \partial V$ be the restriction to the boundary.
+By the lifting theorem, a closed (possibly nonembedded) loop on $\partial V$ lifts to a closed (possibly nonembedded) loop on $Y$ exactly if it defines the trivial element in $\pi_1(V)$.
+In other words, the cover $Y$ is the cover corresponding to the subgroup $\pi_1(Y) = \ker(\pi_1(\partial V)\to \pi_1(V))$.

+Every lift of a curve in $D$ to $Y$ is seperating (this can e.g. be seen by observing that $V$ is homotopy equivalent to a tree in a way so that each lift of a curve in $D$ maps to a point).